SandeshMRaykar/CS605_Sandesh_ManjunathRaykar/Assignemnt_5/README.md

 Manages the tree structure

 Methods :
-__init__ : Initializes the tree with an empty root insert(name, phone_number): Inserts a new contact into the correct position based on the name's lexicographical order search(name) :  Returns the phone number associated with the given `name` (key).
-Returns `None` if the name is not found inorder_traversal() : Performs an in-order traversal of the tree and prints all contact names and phone numbers in alphabetically sorted order delete(name) : Removes the node associated with the given `name`.
+__init__: Initializes the tree with an empty root insert(name, phone_number): Inserts a new contact into the correct position based on the name's lexicographical order search(name) :  Returns the phone number associated with the given name (key).
+Returns None if the name is not found inorder_traversal() : Performs an in-order traversal of the tree and prints all contact names and phone numbers in alphabetically sorted order delete(name) : Removes the node associated with the given name.
 Handles all three deletion cases: no children, one child, and two children
-Returns `True` if deletion was successful, `False` otherwise.
+Returns True if deletion was successful, False otherwise.

 Example :